Individual and Shared Joy 獨樂與共樂 from Collection of Rain Blossoms 雨花集

-I believe it’s easy to feel happy when you’re on your own, but much harder to find joy together with others.
-And happiness you keep only to yourself isn’t real happiness.
-In no time, sadness can rise up and sweep it away — this happens again and again in life.
-That’s why I say: only when joy is shared can it be called true joy.
-That kind of joy never runs dry, and its taste is endless.
+I think it’s easy to feel happy when you’re by yourself, but finding joy with others can be much harder.
+And the happiness you keep only to yourself isn’t real happiness at all.
+When you hold it alone, sadness can sneak in and take it away — this happens again and again in life.
+That’s why I say that joy only becomes true joy when it's shared.
+That kind of joy never runs dry and only grows deeper as time goes on.

-This is also why, in Buddhism, we put so much value on dedication.
+This is also why, in Buddhism, we value dedication.
 We always place all beings at the heart of our prayers.
 Even when we pray for ourselves, we first think of others.
-The aim is to open our hearts wide enough so that the blessings we receive can reach and benefit everyone.
+The goal is to open our hearts wide enough so the blessings we receive can help everyone in the world.

-After all, what kind of joy is it if you keep it to yourself?
-If you drink alone, can you really taste the sweetness?
-That’s why Confucius and Mencius taught, “Be the first to worry about the world’s troubles, and the last to share in the world’s joy.”
-Their teaching comes very close to the Buddha’s.
-The only difference is that the Buddha goes one step further: true joy is to rejoice together with all beings.
+After all, what kind of joy is it if you're the only one feeling it?
+If you drink alone, can you really enjoy the taste?
+That’s why Confucius and Mencius taught, “Be the first to worry about the world’s troubles and the last to share in the world’s joy.”
+Their teaching comes very close to what the Buddha taught.
+The only difference is that the Buddha goes one step further: true joy is rejoicing with all beings.

 獨樂與共樂